liferay/liferay-docs/userGuide/en/chapters/14-installation-and-setup.markdown

 ![Figure 14.33: Apply Liferay profile](../../images/tcat-html_m1f86eaab.png)

-The second profile that must be applied is the Liferay server profile.
+The second profile to be applied is the Liferay server profile.
 In the example shown we applied the profile for Liferay Portal EE 6.1.

 The Liferay Portal server profile requires a server restart.
 If you have the managed server configured as a Windows or Linux service, you may restart the server directly from the console by selecting the server and clicking "Restart".